Antonio Garcia tests positive for COVID-19 during Rolex 24

 Wayne Taylor Racing won the overall Rolex 24 title with a lineup that included Ricky Taylor, but Jordan Taylor said Garcia’s positive test would spoil the family celebration with his father and older brother.

-“I’m fine to go sit in my house by myself for as long as it takes and just caress my Rolex for a while,” he said.
+“I’m fine to go sit in my house by myself for as long as it takes and just caress my Rolex for a while,” said the Florida native.

 The Rolex 24 is the opening event of the North American motorsports season and NASCAR and IMSA held it with limited spectators at Daytona.
-It was a test for the Daytona 500, which opens NASCAR’s season Feb.
-14. The track opens to spectators and teams for the 500 on Feb.
-9.
+It was a test run for the Daytona 500, which opens NASCAR’s season Feb.
+14.

-Garcia, who is 40, has three class wins in the 24 Hours of Le Mans and is a longtime Corvette factory driver.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports